HomeDing/homeding.github.io/stories/light-scenes/index.md

 ```

 The [Select Element] also simplifies sending the action to activate a new scene to multiple bulbs or plugs
-by extending the actions in the onkey event to send the event to a remote device:
+by extending the actions in the `onKey` event to send the event to a remote device:

 ``` json
 "onkey": "bulb01:scene/$v?start=1,bulb02:scene/$v?start=1"